leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 }
 ```

 As you can see, it heavily relies on Typescript, both for decorators and typing.
 The `@Controller('blogs')` decorator tells NestJS that the controller will be handling responses to the `blogs` path.
-Then we also have the `@Post` decorator which states that the `create` method will be used to handle the response to HTTP calls that use the `POST` verb in the controller's path.
+Then we also have the `@Post` decorator which states that the `create` method will be used to handle the HTTP requests that use the `POST` verb in the controller's path.
 Finally, the parameters are annotated with the `@Body` decorator, which tells us that the service will expect these parameters serialized in the request's body.

 Note that all these decorators, unlike what happens with our previous JSDoc example, **actually define the service behaviour** and are not separate artifacts that will need to be maintained on top of our implementation.